 Jump on Pinterest, flick through interior magazines or head into furniture stores to gather as much inspiration as possible.
 If you are furniture shopping, have your plan handy with your existing items so that you can work out what new pieces you need.
 This will help give you styling and organisation ideas for your new pad.

 Hawkesbury Buffet with sleek sliding doors, perfect for storage.

 9. Find smart storage solutions

 The biggest issue with downsizing is how to keep the clutter out.
 Find smart storage solutions that fit into your smaller space.
-Incorporate items like our Lotus coffee table which has draws perfect for housing remotes, magazines or those board games.
+Incorporate items like our Malmo coffee table which has draws perfect for housing remotes, magazines or those board games.
 Buffets are also a great item to have in your home to place serving ware like platters, vases or sentimental possessions you don’t want on show like photo albums.

 10. Change your habits